This section introduces the C and C++ APIs for the Barracuda Embedded Web Server.

 &dispatcher,

-80, /* port */
+80, /* Port */

-NULL, /* Use any interface */
+NULL, /* Use any interface. */

-NULL); /* no user defined accept */
+NULL); /* No user-defined accept callback. */

-SoDisp_run(&dispatcher, -1); /* never returns */
+SoDisp_run(&dispatcher, -1); /* Never returns. */

 }